 Killing Church Outreach

 Those can be good or bad, depending on what we mean by love and how we value those things.
 But some things that churches love hurt their mission and hinder their call.
-Here are three I’ve observed from my work with thousands of churches.
+Here are three that kill church outreach that I’ve observed from my work with thousands of churches.

 1. Too many churches love past culture more than their current context.